JetBrains/kotless/README.md

             //needed only for Kotless DSL
             kotless {
-                //Define packages in which scan for routes should be performed packages = setOf("io.kotless.examples")
+                //Define packages in which scan for routes should be performed
+                //By default, will be set to gradle module group packages = setOf("io.kotless.examples")
             }
         }